-One of the best things about an Ethernet print server is that it’s completely independent of any network PC, and, in fact, works as a small computer itself.
+One of the best things about an Ethernet USB print server is that it’s completely independent of any network PC, and, in fact, works like a small computer itself.
 This ability helps to not overload the user’s work environment.

 One more thing you should keep in mind selecting a hardware print server is the maximum number of USB or serial devices it supports.
 A standard hardware print server is able to share from 1 to 4 serial devices at a time, so if you need to provide remote access to more devices simultaneously, it’s better to consider the software method.